arniechops/labs-technical-challenge/README.md

 5. **Course.tsx**

 Main functionality for each course.
 Renders basic data about the course based on data from the JSON file, allows add-to-cart functionality.
+Also navigates user to the cart whenever a new course is added.

 6. **PrereqFilter.tsx**